 Solid waste generation rates were estimated from the CIWMB's Solid Waste Characterization: Guidelines for Preparation of Environmental Assessment for Solid Waste Management (CIWMB 2010).
 Based on data from the CIWMB, the residential/commercial mixed uses were assumed to generate 0.0108 tons/sf/year.
 Waste collection trucks are accounted for in the URBEMIS2007 model, which incorporates diesel trucks that would visit and service the proposed project site.
-As shown in Table 5.7-5, it is estimated that approximately 90 MT per year of GHG emissions would be generated from the waste collection activities at the project site.
+As shown in Table 5.7-6, it is estimated that the combined GHG emissions from solid waste produced by the project and the trucks hauling it to the local landfill would equate to approximately 90 MT per year-of GHG emissions would be generated from the waste collection activities at the project site.